cchrism0426/Lagrange/_posts/2020-05-27-elements-of-jazz.md

 ![alt-text]({{site.github.url}}/assets/img/elements-of-jazz/autumn-leaves-swing.png "Autumn Leaves with Swing")

 Above is an example of "Autumn Leaves" with more interesting rhythms incorporated into both the melody and the chords.
 Playing specific chords with specific rhythms is called comping, and this is an essential skill for jazz piano.
 Sometimes when you're playing solo piano, your left hand may be comping for your right hand as shown above, or sometimes when you're playing in a band you may be comping for the band.
 By comping, you're providing a layer of harmony and rhythm to the music.
 The little symbol on the top left of the example is the symbol for swing (on the lead sheet the composer may just write the word "swing" and this means the same thing).
 By equating eighth notes to triplets, the music is indicating that the second eighth note should be played further on the back of the beat.
 The less you swing, or the more straight you play, the less back you play the second eighth note.
+Jazz songs are swung by default.

 Not all types of jazz music swing and not all types of jazz music swing the same amount.
 This intuition, same as the intuition for melody and harmony, can be gained through listening to more jazz.